ansorox/article_insertion/README.md

         2. Noun chunks that are used in plural.
 Exception: the noun chunks that are immediately preceded by 'all of' (as this construction requires a definite article, see below).

         3. Noun chunks that are headed by uncountable nouns.
-The (non-exhaustive) list of uncountable nouns is stored in the file `noncount_nouns.json`.
+The (non-exhaustive) list of uncountable nouns is stored in `worklists/noncount_nouns.json`.
 This list is taken from a [page](https://ieltsliz.com/uncountable-nouns-word-list/) of the IELTS preparation website where the properties of uncountable nouns in English are discussed.

 	Since in most cases articles are used correctly, most of the noun chunks will be filtered out in this step.